Lycanthrope8/ExpenseSplittr/README.md

 Welcome to **ExpenseSplitte**, the ultimate web service for making shared living hassle-free!
 Designed with bachelors in mind, ExpenseSplitte helps you easily find nearby homes, track shared expenses, and keep everything organized.
 Say goodbye to awkward money conversations and hello to a smoother, more transparent living experience!

 ## 🌟 Features
 - **🏠 Find Nearby Homes**: Discover available homes in your area and join a shared living space.
 - **💰 Expense Tracking**: Effortlessly track all shared expenses and manage repayments.
 - **🔄 Debt Management**: Instantly see who owes whom money and keep finances clear and fair.
-- **💬 In-App Chat**: Communicate seamlessly with your housemates using our built-in chat feature. *(Note: The chat systems design is still a work in progress and will be improved in future updates.)*
+- **💬 In-App Chat**: Communicate seamlessly with your housemates using our built-in chat feature. *(Note: The chat system design is still a work in progress and will be improved in future updates.)*
+- **📝 Home To-Do List**: Organize and manage household tasks with a shared to-do list.

 ## 🚀 Getting Started